 There are lots of reasons why branding affects conversions.
 A 2021 study on brand familiarity and disgust could shine some light on this process.
 This research posits that we evolved familiarity and disgust mechanisms in response to food.
 For example, the emotion of disgust was a response to foods that would make us sick.

 All of this underlines the importance of brand awareness alongside ads.
-Getting your company name out there is really important precisely because it will pay off down the line when it comes to clicks and conversions.
+Getting your company name out there is important precisely because it will pay off down the line when it comes to clicks and conversions.

 What role does personalization have to play?

 Almost half of all consumers want personalized ads.
-However, while many people understand that their user data will inform the type of ads they are targeted with, most of them would prefer that companies market to them based on their interests and lifestyle.
+However, while many people understand that their user data will inform the type of ads they are targeted with, most would prefer that companies market to them based on their interests and lifestyle.

 How personalized digital ad creatives affect conversions